ocapn/ocapn/draft-specifications/CapTP Specification.md

 The process of generating this is:

-1. Fully serialize to Syrup octets a CapTP object.
+1. Fully serialize to a CapTP object to Syrup octets.
 2. Sign the result of step 1 using the private key.
 3. Create a `desc:sig-envelope` with the (original, unserialized) CapTP object and signature.